 It is a good idea to have business insurance for our LLC because, without insurance coverage, we would be faced with paying claims costs out of pocket.
-Depending on the type of business we manage, and the risks we face, one type of insurance or another will be necessary.
+Depending on the type of business we manage, and the risks we face, one or another type of insurance will be necessary.

-LLCs may be required to carry certain types of business insurance, and in most states, workers’ compensation insurance will be required.
+LLCs may be required to hold certain types of business insurance, and in most states, workers’ compensation insurance will be required.
 It is best to look for insurance that will protect our business property and possessions while covering legal costs in case of a lawsuit.

 Types of Coverage Available for Limited Liability Companies